 The integral over the remaining semi-circles vanishes, because $G^0$ and $W^0$ fall off sufficiently fast, i.e., as $1/\omega$ and $1/\omega^2$.
-The imaginary axis integral (the last term) is essentially the same integral with which we calculate the self-energy on the imaginary axis, and we know that the integrant is smooth and well behaved, hence the spline integration discussed above gives very accurate results.
-To compute the self-energy on the real axis Eq.~\ref{RealSigma} we than just need to add the contour integral, which can be evaluated with the help of residue theorem.
-The crucial point here is that the integrant is simple enough that we can analytically find all poles of the integrant inside the contour, and that we can evaluate them.
+The imaginary axis integral (the last term) is essentially the same integral with which we calculate the self-energy on the imaginary axis, and we know that the integrand is smooth and well-behaved, hence the spline integration discussed above gives very accurate results.
+To compute the self-energy on the real axis Eq.~\ref{RealSigma} we then just need to add the contour integral, which can be evaluated with the help of the residue theorem.
+The crucial point here is that the integrand is simple enough that we can analytically find all poles of the integrand inside the contour, and we can evaluate them.
 As discussed above, the poles of $W$ are all outside of our chosen contour, hence they do not contribute.
 The $G^0$ has poles at $z=\xi_{\vk-\vq,j}-\omega$ and for $z>0$ they appear in the first quadrant only.
 The residue of $G^0$ in these poles is unity, hence the contour integral is $\sum_{\omega<\xi_{\vk-\vq,j}<E_F}W(\xi_{\vk-\vq,j}-\omega)$.
 On the other hand, when $z<0$ and $\xi_{\vk-\vq,j}<E_F$, the poles inside the contour appear in the third quadrant, and the integral is $-\sum_{E_F<\xi_{\vk-\vq,j}<\omega}W(\xi_{\vk-\vq,j}-\omega)$.
 The minus sign comes from the opposite orientation of the integral in the third quadrant.
 Putting all those terms together, we see that the self-energy on the real axis can be calculated in the following way

-While this integral looks almost as simple to implement as the imaginary axis self-energy ($\Sigma_\vk(i\omega) = -\int_{-\infty}^{+\infty}\frac{dx}{2\pi } W_\vq(i x) G^0_{\vk-\vq}(i\omega+i x) $), the overhead in calculating $W_\vq$ (or dielectric matrix $\varepsilon$) in many extra points on the real axis is considerable.
-To evaluate the residues in Eq.~\ref{Eq:residue} we use the real frequency mesh with energy spacing of $10\,$mHa, which requires additional 74 point on the real axis for typical 10eV window of band structure plot.
+While this integral appears almost as straightforward to implement as the imaginary axis self-energy ($ \Sigma_\vk(i\omega) = -\int_{-\infty}^{+\infty}\frac{dx}{2\pi } W_\vq(i x) G^0_{\vk-\vq}(i\omega+i x) $), the overhead in calculating $W_\vq$ (or dielectric matrix $\varepsilon$) at numerous additional points along the real axis incurs a significant computational overhead.
+To evaluate the residues in Eq.~\ref{Eq:residue} we use the real frequency mesh with energy spacing of $10\,$mHa, which requires an additional 74 points on the real axis for a typical 10eV window of band structure plot.
 In addition, we use 32 points (or 64 points for checking the convergence) of non-uniformly distributed points along the imaginary frequency axis between 0 to 20*i mHa.

 The comparison of Pade continuation with contour deformation integration is presented in Fig.~\ref{fig-matrix}.
 The difference is barely noticeable in the frequency range of interest.
 This is because the self-energy in these moderately correlated systems is relatively featureless.
 In $3d$ metallic systems the differences are larger, but this is left for future studies.